LICO-labs/two-variable-function-PWL-approximation/README.md

 It is the implementation of the algorithm described in [1] and [2], with some further changes decreasing in average the number of pieces but increasing the computation time.

 [1]: Duguet, A., Ngueveu, S.U.
 (2022).
 Piecewise Linearization of Bivariate Nonlinear Functions: Minimizing the Number of Pieces Under a Bounded Approximation Error.
 In: Ljubić, I., Barahona, F., Dey, S.S., Mahjoub, A.R. (eds) Combinatorial Optimization.
 ISCO 2022.
 Lecture Notes in Computer Science, vol 13526.
 Springer, Cham. https://doi.org/10.1007/978-3-031-18530-4_9
 [2]: Aloïs Duguet.
 Approximation linéaire par morceaux de fonctions de deux variables avec erreur bornée pour la résolution de problèmes d'optimisation non linéaire mixte en nombres entiers.
 Autre [cs.OH].
 Institut National Polytechnique de Toulouse - INPT, 2023.
-Français.
+Français. (in french, access [here](https://theses.hal.science/tel-04474172))

-## Path
-All paths in this document have root the julia/PWL_approx_2D_heuristic folder (/home/aduguet/Documents/doctorat/2dpwlb/codes/julia/PWL_approx_2D_heuristic on my laptop)

 ## Software
 Software needed:
 - julia version 1.6.2 (more recent version of julia possible with minor changes in libraries)
-- Gurobi as LP solver (others may be used with a slight change in the code if a julia library link them to the JuMP library; line "model = Model(Gurobi.optimizer)" of functions feasibility_model2 and feasibility_model_1D need to be adapted to your LP solver), a free student version is available on their website
+- Gurobi as LP solver (others may be used with a slight change in the code if a julia library link them to the JuMP library; line "model = Model(Gurobi.optimizer)" of functions feasibility_model2 and feasibility_model_1D need to be adapted to your LP solver), a free student version is available on the optimizer website

 Julia library needed:
 LinA, JuMP v0.21.10, Gurobi v0.9.14, LinearAlgebra, Plots v1.19.3, Clipper v0.6.1, ForwardDiff v0.10.21, IntervalArithmetic v0.18.2, AutoGrad v1.2.4, PolygonOps v0.1.1, TimerOutputs v0.5.12, StringEncodings v0.3.5